 She continued to direct nature films under the new title Secrets of Life from 1934 when her production team, led by H. Bruce Woolfe, moved from British Instructional Films to Gaumont-British instructional.
 During the Second World War, she put her skills to work in producing public information films for the British government and was later commissioned to produce a series of educational films for the British Council.

-Field was a pioneer in understanding how children related to the cinema and adapting films to their taste.
-Her 1954 Carnegie report, Children and Films: A Study of Boys and Girls in the Cinema, investigated the reactions of children to a series of films by means of infra-red photography, rather than by asking them to answer questionnaires.
+Field was a pioneer in understanding how children related to the cinema, and spearheaded attempts to adapt films to their taste.
+Her 1954 Carnegie report, Children and Films: A Study of Boys and Girls in the Cinema, investigated the reactions of children to a series of films by means of infra-red photography.
+Previous reports into children’s reactions to cinema had been based on questionnaires.
+Field had been interested in audience’s reactions long before this – as early as the late 1920s, she was adapting many of the Secrets of Nature films based on audience feedback.

 Sarah Easen, ‘Mary Field (1896-1968’, BFI Screenonline.